 - Style – This is where you edit the background, form style, and other functions.

-How do I create a marketing automation or workflow series?
+Creating a marketing automation or workflow series

 A point to note workflows are entirely different from autoresponder series as there are conditions that have to be met in an automation workflow.

 There are a variety of templates to choose from, or you can start from scratch if you wish, I have chosen the affiliate marketer templates to use.
 I have no idea why I did that. ?

 As you can see, there are seven affiliate templates to choose from.
 I am going to open up the basic affiliate template that has just one email in it.